 Spanish Governor’s Palace

-Just a five minute walk from Casa Navarro is the Spanish Governor’s Palace, another historical 18th century Adobe structure.
-This building is all that remains of the Presidio San Antonio de Béjar, the residence and working office for the military garrison Captains at the time.
+Just a five minute walk from Casa Navarro is the Spanish Governor’s Palace, another 18th century adobe structure.
+This is all that remains of the Presidio San Antonio de Bejar, the residence and office for the military garrison captains of the time.

 Tower of the Americas

-If you want a good view across San Antonio, you’re going to want to head up the Tower of the Americas in southeastern downtown San Antonio.
+For a panoramic view across San Antonio, head up the Tower of the Americas in southeastern downtown.

 Japanese Tea Garden

-There are a number of areas to explore, including the subterranean Lucile Halsell Conservatory, various formal gardens, the Sullivan Carriage House, an Ornamental Grass garden and Kumamoto En, a Japanese Garden.
+The San Antonio Botanical Garden spans 33 acres and has a number of areas to explore, including the subterranean Lucile Halsell Conservatory, formal gardens, the Sullivan Carriage House, an ornamental grass garden and Kumamoto En (a Japanese garden).

-There’s a fee to enter the garden, and it’s open from 9am – 5pm daily, with some closures on holidays.
-There’s also free parking on site.
-See the official website for full ticket prices and opening information.
-It’s also an option on the San Antonio CityPASS.
+There’s a fee to enter, and it’s open from 9am to 5pm daily with some holiday closures.
+Free parking is available on site.
+See the official website for ticket prices and opening information.
+Also an option on the San Antonio CityPASS.

 Witte Museum

-There’s plenty to see and do here, with free parking available on-site.
+Free parking is available on-site.
 There’s an admission fee and the museum is open year-round every day, with a few holiday exceptions.
-Check their website for full details as well as information on special exhibits.
-Also available as an option on the San Antonio CityPASS.
+Check the website for full details as well as information on special exhibits.
+Also available on the San Antonio CityPASS.

 The DoSeum